NicolasDorier/magento2-plugin/GUIDE.md

 Then in stores -> configuration -> sales -> payment methods, you should have Bitpay as a payment method

-Make sure to flush the Magento cash after installing or updating the BitPay plugin (System -> Cache Management).
+Make sure to flush the Magento cache after installing or updating the BitPay plugin (System -> Cache Management).

 **WARNING:** It is good practice to backup your database before installing extensions.
 Please make sure you Create Backups.